 Do you want to help preserve our wetlands?
 Or assist with educating our youth about the environment?
 Do you love to interact with nature and wildlife?

 As a non-profit, charitable organization, the Friends of the Wye Marsh Inc. relies on volunteers to provide many of the services that make a visit to the marsh such an enjoyable and educational experience.
 We truly could not operate without our dedicated volunteers!

 Volunteers work either with the public or behind the scenes while gaining experience and knowledge about wetlands, woodlands and wildlife.
-If you would like to become a volunteer, please fill out our Volunteer Application (pdf format) or contact us directly to speak to our Volunteer Coordinator & learn more about the many opportunities to choose from.
+If you would like to become a volunteer, please fill out our Volunteer Application (pdf format) and submit to email@example.com or drop off to Wye Marsh Wildlife Centre.

 Current Volunteer Opportunities:

 Duties include greeting visitors, answering phones and processing admission and gift store purchases.
 We are currently in need of on-call volunteers to fill in as needed for 4 hour shifts.
 Training is provided.

 Represent Wye Marsh at the Boardwalk Gaming Centre, in the Angel Gate Plaza.
 This opportunity allows Wye Marsh to receive proceeds from gaming activities.
 Commitment of 2 hours once a month.
 No experience needed, and training is provided.

 Duties include assisting and/or leading environmental education programs to school and community groups.
 Commitment is on call basis, year-round.